Activities for team building and games for your virtual team

 Classic Taskworld tells us that old standbys are almost as productive as epic adventures occasionally.
 Here is Shiv Sharma once more: Taskworld1-Shiv’Sometimes when people don’t even know that they are doing something extraordinary, the most incredible & good team bonding exercises for adults happen.

-That's why it is important to keep things straightforward at times, too.
-Our office is right in the center of the nightlife district of Bangkok and every Friday we make the best of that. -Shiv Sharma, Content Brain, Why we love it: It's awesome how people can pull together a few happy hour drinks and hors d'oeuvres.
-Do not underestimate the influence of the "modern night out"-for a reason, it's a modern.
-Work-From-Home-Remote-Box Activities
+That’s why it is important to keep things straightforward at times, too.
+Our office is right in the center of the nightlife district of Bangkok and every Friday we make the best of that. -Shiv Sharma, Content Brain, It’s awesome how people can pull together a few happy hour drinks and hors d’oeuvres.
+Do not underestimate the influence of the “modern night out”-for a reason, it’s a modern.

 37. Lunch Designs bi-weekly

-Those iconic words, first spoken by Abraham Lincoln during the Gettysburg Speech [editor's note: Abraham Lincoln never said this], reflect the enduring appeal of free food.
-"Show me someone who doesn't want a free lunch, and I'll show you a liar."
-A great way to forge ties between team members is to break bread with your teammates.
-(Heck, it's one of the reasons we agree that nutritious office snacks are so essential!)
-Sabrina Son of TINYpulse reveals how they do it: A nice way to encourage team-building is to do lunch sketches at our bi-weekly all-hands conference.
+Those iconic words, first spoken by Abraham Lincoln during the Gettysburg Speech, reflect the enduring appeal of free food.
+“Show me someone who doesn’t want a free lunch, and I’ll show you a liar.”
+A great way to forge ties between team members is to break bread with your teammates. (it’s one of the reasons we agree nutritious office snacks are essential.)
+Sabrina Son of TINYpulse reveals how they do it: A way to encourage team-building is to do lunch sketches at our bi-weekly all-hands conference.

 38. Thursday-Thursday

-Like leaders who don't take themselves too seriously and don't mind being foolish, nothing makes a team come together.
-Instance on event, MyEmployees' COO Adam Tarrt.
-Tartt took a decidedly different tack instead of giving a regular summary for the company's Paul Akers' 2 Second Lean book club.
-Matthew Coleman, marketing officer at MyEmployees, breaks it down: We do a weekly book club at work and lately we wanted to do something special about it when we bring out a new book.
-So we spooofed "Catch Me" from Silento.
-Observations ... speak for themselves. -- Press director Matthew Coleman Why we love it: this one was good and (although some of them didn't really know what they were signing up for) everybody got into the action.
-It's the "exclusive-inclusiveness" idea – a funny experience that the whole team can enjoy and bond with.
+Like leaders who don’t take themselves too seriously and don’t mind being foolish, nothing makes a team come together.
+Instance on event, MyEmployees’ COO Adam Tarrt.
+Tartt took a decidedly different tack instead of giving a regular summary for the company’s Paul Akers’ 2 Second Lean book club.
+Matthew Coleman, marketing officer at MyEmployees, breaks it down: We do a weekly book club at work and lately we wanted to do something special about it when we bring out a new book .
+We spooofed “Catch Me” from Silento.
+Observations .
+Speak for themselves. — Press director Matthew Coleman, this one was good, and (though some of them didn’t really know what they were signing up for) everybody got into the action.
+It’s the “exclusive-inclusiveness” idea – a funny experience that the team can enjoy and bond with.

 39. Lessons on Capoeira, Brazil

-Dancing for most of us is a bit beyond our comfort zones ...
-A dance like Brazilian capoeira, which combines together components of martial arts and acrobatics in particular.
-Blueboard's Morgan Chaney explains how Capoeira has helped bring their team together: We also took group dance lessons, especially learning Brazilian Capoeira, followed by dinner at a Brazilian restaurant.
-Healthy way to unite by mutual shame before peers! -Morgan Chaney, Executive Director General Why we love it: Task team bonding methods require a ton of shared pressure, and nothing makes it faster than getting team members out of their comfort zones.
+Dancing for most of us is a bit beyond our comfort zones … A dance like Brazilian capoeira, which combines together components of martial arts and acrobatics in particular.
+Blueboard’s Morgan Chaney explains how Capoeira has helped bring their team together: We took group dance lessons, especially learning Brazilian Capoeira, followed by dinner at a Brazilian restaurant.
+Healthy way to unite by mutual shame before peers. -Morgan Chaney, Executive Director General Task team bonding methods require a ton of shared pressure, and nothing makes it faster than getting team members out of their comfort zones.

 For most of us, group dance lessons simply wip out the comfort zone, making this event a fun , easy way to bring people together.